esphome/esphome-docs/components/external_eeprom.rst

 Devices
 *******
-The list below is non-exhustive list of type and sizes of serial Eeprom devices Please refer to the datasheet for your selected device for **Size**, **Page Size**, **Page Write Time**
+The list below is non-exhaustive list of type and sizes of serial Eeprom devices Please refer to the datasheet for your selected device for **Size**, **Page Size**, **Page Write Time**

 .. list-table::